netdata/netdata/collectors/plugins.d/README.md

 If the external plugin exits or crashes, netdata will log an error.
 If the external plugin exits or crashes without pushing metrics to netdata, netdata will not start it again.
 - Plugins that exit with any value other than zero, will be disabled.
 Plugins that exit with zero, will be restarted after some time.
-- Plugins may also be disabled by netdata if they are writing things that netdata does not understand.
+- Plugins may also be disabled by netdata if they output things that netdata does not understand.

 The `stdout` of external plugins is connected to netdata to receive metrics, with the API defined below.